The financial impact of a brain tumour

 Who can I talk to for help?

 You don’t have to worry about doing this on your own.
-There are different avenues of support that can help take some of the stress out of this process and help is available every step of the way.
+There are different sources of financial support for brain tumours that can help take some of the stress out of this process and help is available every step of the way.

 The Brain Tumour Charity’s Benefits and Money Clinic